Skill Sheet: What You Will Learn Here

 Technical indicators help determine the entry and exit points of a trade.
 Over time, indicators have been added, and a strong repertoire is now part of the many technical packages available.
 One can use them on a standalone basis or in combination to analyse and make a trading decision.

-Technical indicators are broadly classified as overlays and underlays.
+Technical indicators in the stock market are broadly classified as overlays and underlays.

 Overlays indicators are overlaid or superimposed on the price data to see how these indicators behave or trend with respect to prices.
 They help identify areas of support resistance or demand and supply.